Bad breath in a child - when can changing the baby’s diet help? Bad breath in a child Sweetish bad breath in a child Komarovsky

 • diabetes.

-The most common cause of morning odor is inadequate or inadequate oral hygiene of a child, or eating foods that cause a specific odor (such as garlic).
+The most common cause of morning odor is poor or improper child oral hygiene or the consumption of foods that cause a specific odor (for example, garlic).

-Parents need to take control of this issue, as some children neglect oral hygiene.
-As a result, many microbes appear on the remnants of food in the mouth, it rots, decomposes, and plaque forms on the teeth and tongue.
+Parents should take control of this issue, as some children neglect oral hygiene.
+As a result, many microbes appear on the leftover food in the mouth, it rots, decomposes, and plaque forms on the teeth and tongue.
 Caries and bad breath appear.

 • caries;